-Law360, New York (May 7, 2013, 7:43 PM EDT) -- A federal judge on Monday ordered olive oil manufacturer Kangadis Food Inc. to either recall or relabel its products that were advertised as 100 percent pure olive oil but were, in fact, a different olive-based product.
+By Juan Carlos Rodriguez (May 7, 2013, 7:43 PM EDT) -- A federal judge on Monday ordered olive oil manufacturer Kangadis Food Inc. to either recall or relabel its products that were advertised as 100 percent pure olive oil but were, in fact, a different olive-based product.

 The preliminary injunction was sought by the North American Olive Oil Association, which sued Kangadis in February under the Lanham Act, alleging the company intentionally and unlawfully misbranded pomace — an industrially processed oil produced from olive pits, skins and pulp — as "100 percent pure olive oil."

 U.S. District Judge Jed S. Rakoff had originally granted an injunction prohibiting Kangadis from selling its products...

 Stay ahead of the curve

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.